AS Roma in European football

 These are the matches that Roma have played in European football competitions.
-The club's first entry into European football was the 1958–60 Inter-Cities Fairs Cup, with their first official entry in the 1969–70 European Cup Winners' Cup, a competition where it had an Italian record six-time appearences.
-The club has played three finals.
+The club's first entry into European football was the 1958–60 Inter-Cities Fairs Cup, with their first official entry in the 1969–70 European Cup Winners' Cup, a competition where it had an Italian record six-time appearances.

+The club have played four UEFA finals.
 In the 1983–84 European Cup, their first entry in the competition, they lost to Liverpool on penalties at their own Stadio Olimpico, and in the 1990–91 UEFA Cup they lost the final 2–1 on aggregate to compatriots Inter Milan.
-They won the 2021–22 UEFA Europa Conference League by beating Feyenoord 1–0 in the final.
+They won the 2021–22 UEFA Europa Conference League by beating Feyenoord 1–0 in the final, and lost on penalties to Sevilla in the final of the 2022–23 UEFA Europa League.